hnuzhy/CV_DL_Gather/pose_estimation/readme.md

 </table>

 * **CrowdPose**

+CrowdPose is a new benchmark for efficient pose estimation ubder crowded scenes.
+It has collected `20K` images from the former three popular datasets (MPII, COCO and AIC) with balanced *CrowdIndex*, and re-annotate them with `14` joints (the same as AIC but with different order).
 For more information, please see [details](https://github.com/hnuzhy/CV_DL_Gather/blob/master/pose_estimation/readme_details.md#1-pubilc-datasets-and-challenges).

 * **PoseTrack**
 For more information, please see [details](https://github.com/hnuzhy/CV_DL_Gather/blob/master/pose_estimation/readme_details.md#1-pubilc-datasets-and-challenges).